Craig Haubert, ESPN Staff Writer 5d

 Top offensive prospect: OT Courtney Heard

 Those who know Brent Key likely aren't surprised to see that his 2026 class, so far at least, isn't particularly flashy but has plenty of depth, especially along the offensive and defensive lines.
-But he also landed a commitment from Jaedyn Terry, a corner who has excellent length at 6-foot-3 and the athleticism to flip his hips and run with receivers on the boundary.
+But he also landed a commitment from Jaedyn Terry, a corner who has excellent length at 6-3 and the athleticism to flip his hips and run with receivers on the boundary.
 A high three-star, Terry has plenty of upside in the right development environment.
+SC Next 300 prospect Traeviss Stevenson is another big in-state keep for the secondary as he has tested well in camp settings and shows on film he can be physical in run support.

 The Yellow Jackets' class also includes a pair of twins along the offensive line: 6-6 Georgia natives Courtney and Courtlin Heard.
 Courtney profiles best at tackle, where he's a physical, aggressive bookend with elite size and impressive change-of-direction skills.
 Expect him to become more powerful as he matures.
 There's a chance Courtlin could line up alongside his twin brother at guard.
 He's a bit bigger, checking in near 330 pounds, and he's a mauling type of interior lineman who is a headache for defensive linemen to shake once he latches on.
 If he can develop his body in the right way, he could one day anchor the interior of an offensive line.